ashleymichaelwilliams/Terraform-GKE-sample/README.md

 # Terraform-GKE-sample

-#### This automation builds out a highly available Kubernetes cluster with three n1-standard-2 nodes (Spec: 2x CPUs and 7.5GB Memory for approx $.02/hr).
+#### This Terraform automation builds out a highly available managed Kubernetes cluster running on Google's GKE service across 3x availability zones runnnig "n1-standard-2" type preemptible nodes. <br>

+> n1-standard-2 Spec: 2x CPUs and 7.5GB Memory for an approx cost $.02/hr (at the time of writing).

-#### Each availability zone initially has one Preemptible instance (aka Spot instances) which will auto-scale depending on your scheduled workload needs.
+#### Each availability zone will initially only have one instance each, which will auto-scale depending on your scheduled workload needs.

 <br>